 Exit Counseling is required each time a student drops below half-time enrollment level, leave school for one or more quarters or graduate.
 The exit counseling gives students important information regarding loan repayment and rights and responsibilities as a borrower.
-Exit Counseling is completed online at www.studentloans.gov.
+Exit Counseling is completed online at Federal Student Aid.

 - Determining your Loan Servicer

-The National Student Loan Data System (NSLDS) provides comprehensive information about your federal loan history, including servicer(s) and their contact information, loan totals, loan status and subsidized loan usage (SULA) calculation.
-Students may access NSLDS by logging onto www.nslds.ed.gov.
+The National Student Loan Data System (NSLDS) provides comprehensive information about your federal loan history, including servicer(s) and their contact information, loan totals, loan status, and subsidized loan usage (SULA) calculation.
+Students may access NSLDS by logging onto NSLDS.
 Please use your FAFSA FSA ID to login.

 Parent PLUS Loan

 Nursing Loans are available for students who are accepted into the Shoreline Nursing Program and is funded through the Department of Health.
 Students must complete a Nursing Loan Request Form and complete all the steps in the Financial Aid application process.
-Nursing Loan is a need-based loan but if eligible, students can receive up to $2500 per academic year.
+Nursing Loan is a need-based loan but if eligible, students can receive up to $3300 per academic year.
 Nursing Loan is only offered for fall, winter and spring quarters.
 If approved for Nursing Loan, students will be notified to complete Entrance Counseling and Master Promissory Note with the Loan Specialist in the Financial Aid Office.
-Nursing Loans are serviced through Campus Partners, www.mycampusloan.com, and are separate from the Federal Direct Student Loans.
+Nursing Loans are serviced through Heartland ECSI, separate from Federal Direct Student Loans.

 Paying Tuition Charges

-If your Financial Aid Notification contains sufficient funds to pay your tuition and fees, they will generally be paid from your financial aid award before the start of the quarter.
-If your financial aid award does not cover all of your tuition and fees, you must pay the balance by the posted deadline on your registration schedule.
-If your financial aid award amount exceeds your tuition and fees, the Financial Aid Office will disburse any remaining funds as a financial aid “refund” to you.
+If your Financial Aid Notification contains sufficient funds to pay your tuition and fees, they will generally be paid from your financial aid offer before the start of the quarter.
+If your financial aid offer does not cover all of your tuition and fees, you must pay the balance by the posted deadline on your registration schedule.
+If your financial aid offer amount exceeds your tuition and fees, the Financial Aid Office will disburse any remaining funds as a financial aid “refund” to you.